Man arrested in murder of nanny found in Jersey City lake

 JERSEY CITY, New Jersey (WABC) -- Authorities say a man is under arrest in the murder of a woman whose body was found in a lake in Jersey City.

-The Hudson County Prosecutor's Office announced the arrest of Jorge Rios in connection with the homicide.
+The Hudson County Prosecutor's Office announced the arrest of 33-year-old Jorge Rios of Jersey City in connection with the homicide.

+He has been charged with murder, felony murder, kidnapping and aggravated sexual assault.

 Hudson County Sheriff's officers discovered the body March 24 in Lincoln Park after receiving a report.
 At that time, police did not suspect foul play.